 Finally, it’s important to note you should never try to climb a ladder to measure your roof’s pitch on your own.
 Medium-slope and steep-slope roofing systems can be dangerous to walk on—even professional roofers wear safety harnesses while working on these roofs!

-Find Your Roof Pitch for Your Upcoming Roof Replacement with Porter Family Contracting
+Find Your Roof Pitch for Your Upcoming Roof Replacement with Porter Family Exteriors